INTRODUCTION

 They argued until they saw the comet so close that there was no need for further discussion.

 For a whole week, a thick yellow fog hung over Heliopolis.
 On the evening of August 23rd, the foggy curtain parted and a red triangle, surrounded by sheaves of flame, appeared over Heliopolis.
 The huge city roared like the ocean at the onset of a storm.
-The entire population found itself on the streets, and ragged, dirty figures of savages flashed among them, to which no one now paid attention.
+The entire population found itself on the streets, and the ragged, dirty figures of savages flashed among them, to which no one now paid attention.

 At seven o'clock in the evening, in order to dampen the rising ominous light of the comet, the government ordered the light from all the electric suns and searchlight beams directed into the sky, which served to illuminate the wild fields.

-The comet was hardly visible until ten o'clock, but later, it again stood out distinctly against the black background of the sky; and its reddish glow trembled in the black water of the rivers and canals, in the artificial lake in the royal square, and on the polished marble of palaces and temples.
+The comet was hardly visible until ten o'clock, but later, it again stood out distinctly against the black background of the sky; and its reddish glow trembled in the black water of the rivers and canals, in the artificial lake in the royal square, and on the polished marble of the palaces and temples.

 Huge crowds of people rushed to the Vera quarter, from where the priests were running towards them, having lost faith in the gods, and stripped the gold jewelry and precious stones from the statues.

-All the houses were lit, and sitting in my room, I saw how a frightened family was rushing about across the street; the father put his papers and money in a drawer, which fell onto the floor; the mother and two servants were dressing the children, tying the clothes and linen, which they threw out in heaps from the closets and the chests.
+All the houses were lit up, and sitting in my room, I saw how a frightened family was rushing about across the street; the father put his papers and money in a drawer, which fell onto the floor; the mother and two servants were dressing the children, tying the clothes and linen, which they threw out in heaps from the closets and the chests.

 Below, between the walls of houses, with a noise like the roar of the surf, an animated human torrent was raging.